Below you will find pages that utilize the taxonomy term “Research Institutes”

 German Centre for Integrative Biodiversity Research

-The German Centre for Integrative Biodiversity Research (iDiv) is a leading research center of biodiversity sciences with a research focus on insights into the biological diversity of Earth.
-Researches from all over the world cooperate in building the scientific foundation of a sustainable development of the biological diversity.
-Moreover, the conter reaches out to the civil society – for instance in its internationally oriented media relations or in events like the Long Night of Sciences, the Leipzig Book Fair or SPIN 2030.
+The German Centre for Integrative Biodiversity Research (iDiv) is a leading research center in biodiversity sciences with a research focus on insights into the biological diversity of Earth.
+Researchers from all over the world cooperate to build the scientific foundation of a sustainable development in biological diversity.
+Moreover, the center reaches out to the civil society – for instance through its internationally oriented media relations, or in events like the Long Night of Sciences, the Leipzig Book Fair, or SPIN 2030.

 The Else-Frenkel-Brunswik Institute (EFBI) at the University of Leipzig, founded in the fall of 2020, is named after the psychoanalyst Else Frenkel-Brunswik, whose research tradition the institute follows.
 The EFBI focuses on three key areas of research: attitude research, research in conflict areas, and the documentation of anti-democratic networks.
 Notable studies include the Berlin Monitor and the Leipzig Authoritarianism Studies.
 The results of the institute’s research are presented and discussed in numerous public events.